Removal company damaged goods including $1000 TV.

 A Christchurch couple faced a bill for more than $1000 for repairs to their belongings after a 1.5km shift across town in July.
 The removal company they hired broke a $1000 TV, damaged the top of a $900 dryer and chipped the edge of a $550 cabinet.

-The Carriage of Goods Act applies when you hire a company to move furniture, says Consumer adviser Maggie Edwards.
+The Carriage of Goods Act (now the Contract and Commercial Law Act) applies when you hire a company to move furniture, says Consumer adviser Maggie Edwards.

 “If you don't have a written contract with the carrier, it will be liable for any unintentional loss or damage up to $2000 for each item,” Maggie says.